alejandroPerera/campus-map-app/README.md

 NOTICE: Mapbox API for some building will place a marker in the wrong place or not be able to find the given building.

-Copyright <2021> <Justin Liu, Eli Jelesko, Alejandro Perera, Zack Yahn, David Chen>
+Copyright <2021> <Justin Liu, Eli Jelesko, Alejandro Perera, Zach Yahn, David Chen>

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: